 |Looking for a few more options on that vast map of Minneapolis neighborhoods?
 Take a look at these. |

 Planning Your Move

 From local moves to relocations across the country, when it’s time to make the move to Minneapolis, choose a flexible moving and storage service like PODS that will allow you to pack, load, and move at your own pace.
 We even provide built-in storage options with no monthly minimums in case you want (or need) a little wiggle room in your schedule.

-Until then, check out our Containing the Chaos blog for tips and tricks to help you start planning your move.
-We’ve got all the goods — from this handy apartment moving checklist to how to get accurate moving quote estimates to stuff you should know about renting portable storage containers.
+Until then, check out the PODS blog for tips and tricks to help you start planning your move.
+We’ve got all the goods — from this handy apartment moving checklist to how to get accurate moving cost estimates to stuff you should know about renting portable storage containers.
 Basically, we’re here for you — every step of the way.